Carbon capture technologies

 Oxyfuel combustion

-With oxyfuel combustion carbon capture methods, you burn a fuel with concentrated oxygen instead of open air to produce a flue gas stripped of nitrogen, consisting mostly of CO₂ and water vapour making separation a lot easier (Energistyrelsen2024, p.
-25) with post-combustion methods.
+With oxyfuel combustion carbon capture methods, you burn a fuel with concentrated oxygen instead of open air to produce a flue gas stripped of nitrogen, consisting mostly of CO₂ and water vapour making separation a lot easier (Danish Energy Agency2024, pp.25) with post-combustion methods.
 Oxygen separation units produce the pure oxygen, and to keep combustion temperatures manageable, 60-70% of the cooled flue gas is recirculated.
 After condensing out the water, you’re left with a high-concentration CO₂ stream (70-85% purity) that needs minimal purification and compression.
 Typical candidates for this capture method is power plants, modified cement kilns, or industrial furnaces, though most implementations require significant modifications to existing facilities.
 Despite removing nitrogen for a simplified capture process, producing pure oxygen is energy-intensive which can turn this method into a poor investment.

 A flowchart showing the oxyfuel combustion carbon capture process.
 It begins with gas/solid fuels feeding into a power plant, which produces CO₂ and receives O₂ from an oxygen separation plant.
 The oxygen separation plant uses air and outputs H₂ + N₂, while the power plant also generates power.